cortex-js/cortexjs.io/docs/compute-engine/50-math-json.md

 Its presence is required.
 It indicates the **name of the function**: this is what the function is about.

-The operator is an identifier following the conventions for function names (see below).
+The operator is a symbol following the conventions for function names (see below).

 ```json example